How to resolve conflicts in Git?

 GIT is a powerful version control system.
-During code development, merging is an unavoided process.
-A git automatic merge may have conflicts.
-In this tutorial, we will discuss how to resolve conflicts in git.
+During any software development, source code merging is an unavoidable process.
+Git merges automatically into the local copy when you pull the changes from the central repository.
+But git merge may result in conflicts if something is updated at the same place in the central and local repository.
+In this tutorial, we will discuss how to resolve conflicts in Git if occurred.

-While working on a project, more than one developer may add/modify a common file.
-Merge is the automatic process in GIT, to keep the al changes in the file.
+While working on a project, multiple developers may add/modify a common file.
+Merge is the automatic process in GIT to keep all changes in the file.
 Suppose a developer has added an additional method in a file named math.java and another developer added a subtract method in math.java.
-After the merge, the math.java file will have both the functions.
+After the merge, the math.java file will have both functions.

 Automatic merging is fine until there are no conflicts.
-When conflicts occur, git can not merge the files.
-The manual intervention of the developer is required to resolve the conflicts.
-Here we will discuss what is merge conflicts?
+When conflicts occur, it can not merge the files.
+The manual intervention of the developer is required to resolve the disputes.
+Here we will discuss what merge conflicts are.

-When two or more developers have modified the same lines in the same file, git will not able to understand which code is final code, when merges the file.
-This is the merge conflicts.
+When two or more developers have modified the same lines in the same file, Git cannot understand which code is the final code when merging the file.
+This is the merge conflict.

-While developing code in parallel may lead to conflicts at some point in time.
-But still, there are ways, where we can reduce the number of conflicts or may avoid them completely.
-To avoid merge conflicts is simple, the following are few guidelines to avoid conflicts.
+While developing code in parallel may lead to conflicts at some point.
+But still, there are ways where we can reduce the number of conflicts or may avoid them completely.
+To avoid merge conflicts is simple.
+The following are a few guidelines to prevent conflicts.

-- Update the local copy frequently.
-So that you will have all other’s code.
-This will reduce the updating the same lines, those already updated by the others.
+- Update the local copy frequently to have all other’s codes.
+This will reduce updating the same lines, those already edited by the others.

 - Push your changes more frequently.
 So that others will have the latest copy.
 Before pushing the code, make sure this will not break any compilation.